Seeed-Studio/ModelAssistant/docs/deploy/grove/deploy.md

 ### Get Examples and the SDK

-**Please go to the root of the ModelAssistant project**, then run the following command to get the examples and download the SDK.
+**Please go to the root of the SSCMA project**, then run the following command to get the examples and download the SDK.

 ```sh
 git clone https://github.com/Seeed-Studio/sscma-example-vision-ai examples/grove && \